tomekszafranski/ZX48K-AllInOne/README.md

 ## Modifications

-Compared to ZX48K-Essentials board, following modification have been added.
+Compared to ZX48K-Essentials board, following modification have been introduced.

 **Turbo Sound extension**